Policies and Procedures

 Certain information must be recorded for all children on admission to the nursery.
 All staff will respect the privacy of the children and families in our care.
 At no point should any information be shared without prior permission from the parents/guardians.
 (Exception-when a child is at risk of serious harm).

-At times the managers will be privy to certain information regarding families this information will only be shared with the staff team if it is felt necessary to give the best possible care to the child.
+At times the managers will be privy to certain information regarding families and this information will only be shared with the staff team if it is felt necessary to give the best possible care to the child.

 Staff/ family records are stored securely, permission must be sought to access files,